huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 As you can notice, everything is optional in a line, meaning that the empty line is legal.

-Also, you can use multiple guards behind a task like that
+Also, you can use multiple guards before a task like that
 ````
 [guard0] [guard1] [guard2] task
 ````